x0techdad/minecraft-vending-machine/docs/aci.md

 ### Deployment t-shooting
 * Use [platform activity](https://docs.microsoft.com/en-us/azure/azure-monitor/essentials/activity-log#view-the-activity-log) logs to investigatge deployment errors.
 ### Additional deployment scenarios
-  * Using a custom Docker image will be added in the next version.
+  * Directions for using a custom Docker image will be added soon.
 <!---* Using a custom Docker image:
   * Retrieve the URI of your custom image, should look something like this if hosted on Docker Hub: `docker.io/<namespace>/<image name>:<tag>`
   * Specify your ACR's name and the image to use/pull on line 25